For You — Career

 Job Mobility and Negotiation

-In the current tech shortage — where the industry needs roughly 76,000 new technicians annually and only gets about 39,000 — experienced techs have leverage.
+In the current tech shortage — where the industry needs over 61,000 new technicians annually according to BLS data and only gets about 39,000 — experienced techs have leverage.
 But when you're negotiating with a new shop, ASE certs turn your skills from claims into verified credentials.
 "I'm good with engine performance" is a claim.
 "I have A8 and L1" is proof.
 It doesn't mean you're better than the uncertified tech next to you — but it means the shop hiring manager can justify your pay rate to their boss.

-I've been on both sides of the hiring table.
-When I had two resumes in front of me — equal experience, similar references — the one with ASE certs got the interview first.
+From a hiring perspective, when a shop has two resumes — equal experience, similar references — the one with ASE certs gets the interview first.
 Every time.
 Not because certs make you a better tech, but because they reduce the hiring risk for the shop.

 Liability Protection